Ramakm/ifluencesa/README.md

 **Transform your social influence into professional media kits with engagement analytics and PDF generation.**

-Windsurf is a comprehensive SaaS platform that helps content creators analyze their engagement metrics and generate professional media kits to attract brand partnerships.
+Ifluencesa is a comprehensive SaaS platform that helps content creators analyze their engagement metrics and generate professional media kits to attract brand partnerships.

 ## Features